7even/vkontakte_api/README_en.md

 ### Error handling

-When VKontakte API returns an error, it is of class `VkontakteApi::Error`.
+When VKontakte API returns an error, a `VkontakteApi::Error` exception is raised.

 ``` ruby
 vk = VK::Client.new